NathanJepson/SimpleCPU/README.md

 working in Quartus.

 The purpose of this project was to better understand how you get from a conception of logic gates to the conception of assembly instructions.
-I took a digital logic class (dealing with logic gates), and I took a computer architecture class where I learned about Assembly code and the general layout of a CPU, but I still felt like there was a disconnect between how you get from logic gates to the level of a CPU.
+I took a digital logic class which explored logic gates and flip-flops, and I also took a computer architecture class where I learned about Assembly code and the general layout of a CPU, but I still felt like there was a disconnect between how you get from logic gates to the level of a CPU.
 Mike's page is really helpful in bridging that gap.

 There might be some files included here that are not needed to get the CPU working.